ibm-cloud-docs/vpc/par-viewing.md

    Where:

    `PUBLIC_ADDRESS_RANGE`
-   :   The ID or name of the public address range to delete.
+   :   The ID or name of the public address range to view.

    `--output`
    :   The output format, only JSON is supported.
 One of: JSON.